lambtoken/capri_zig/DOCS.md

 # Capri Language Documentation

-Capri is a clean, expressive scripting language inspired by Lua, Zig and modern language design principles.
-Capri introduces a few unique features while keeping the learning curve low.
+Capri is a simple, expressive scripting language.
+It introduces a few unique features while keeping the learning curve low.

 ---